Travel Photography Gear I Take on a Trip Around The World

 Yes, I admit, I was very sceptic when I read about this 'gadget' but then I decided to buy it, and oh my god, I'm so glad I did!
 It gives me peace of mind every time I don't want to take some of my gear and I'm staying in some dodgy guesthouse or hotel.

 Also, when traveling on a night train for example, the Travelsafe 12L is keeps my belongings safe while I sleep.
 It easily holds my Pentax 645z, a laptop, an iPad, an extra lens and external HD.
+It's very high on the list of my favorite travel photography equipment.

 I know it won't keep professional thieves from stealing my camera, lenses or other photography gear if they would really set their minds to it but it keeps opportunistic thieves from just grabbing my stuff and that's more likely to happen when traveling.
 The peace of mind I have when I leave my gear behind in a shady hostel is priceless!